hoop33/namedrop/README.md

 # NameDrop

-> A utility for generating random names in the format <adjective noun>.
+> A utility for generating random names in the format &lt;adjective noun&gt;.

 ## Getting Started